BobaBoard/boba-docs/docusaurus/docs/development/bobadocs.md

 Each of these guides has a different purpose:

 - **User Guide**/`users`: Describes how people on the site interact with the site in their day-to-day.
-- **Product Guide**/`product`: Provides a broad overview of BobaBoard's current setup/goals/etc. "What are the features that lead to what the users see, and how do they generally work?"
+- **Project Guide**/`project`: Provides a broad overview of BobaBoard's current setup/goals/etc. "What are the features that lead to what the users see, and how do they generally work?"
-- **Engineering Guide**/`engineering`: Provides a more granular overview of BobaBoard's current setup/goals/etc. "How is the code set up and what does it say, leading to the features described in the Product Guide?"
+- **Development Guide**/`development`: Provides a more granular overview of BobaBoard's current setup/goals/etc. "How is the code set up and what does it say, leading to the features described in the Project Guide?"
 - **Volunteer Guide**/`volunteer`: Exactly what it sounds like!
 Includes information relevant to all volunteers (ie policies and such) along with how to do non-tech volunteer work.

 Opening any one of these folders will net you the files and folders that are in the guide.
-As an example, here's the Engineering Guide's files:
+As an example, here's the Development Guide's files:

 ![a screenshot of the git repo compared to the sidebar on BobaDocs. lines are drawn between items with similar names](/img/volunteer/bobadocsnav2.jpg)